soundpress/RulesOfNYC/docs/c06/index.rst

       (ii) the activity requiring a stormwater pollution prevention plan is in the West of Hudson watershed within a village, hamlet, village extension, or area zoned for commercial or industrial uses or in the East of Hudson watershed within a Designated Main Street Area.

-   (7) For purposes of the design criteria incorporated by reference in New York State Department of Environmental Conservation General Permit GP-0-10-001, "detention time" shall mean the time runoff is detained in a stormwater management practice.
+   (7) For purposes of the design criteria incorporated by reference in New York State Department of Environmental Conservation SPDES General Permit No. GP-0-15-002, "detention time" shall mean the time runoff is detained in a stormwater management practice.
 It can be computed using either the center of mass method or the plug flow method.

 (d) Application requirements and procedures.